leveris133t/API-docs/onboarding/onboarding.md

 #### Forms

 The information to capture is defined in *`currentStep.formProperties`*.
-It must be validated by the front-end and then submitted to `/processes/{idProcess}/!executeCurrentStep`.
+It must be validated by the consumer application and then submitted to `/processes/{idProcess}/!executeCurrentStep`.

 #### Authentication verification